hjw8120/Multiple-Linear-Regression/hw-03-mlr.md

 ### Question 1

+speed-hat = 52.387 + 0.020 \* year - 0.0032 \* starters - 1.070 \* good
+-2.1834 \* slow + 0.012 \* (year x good) + 0.012 \* (year x slow)

 ### Question 2

+For slow track conditions:

+speed-hat = 52.387 + 0.020 \* year - 0.0032 \* starters - 1.070 \* 0 -
+2.1834 \* 1 + 0.012 \* (year x 0) + 0.012 \* (year x 1)

+\= 50.2036 + 0.032 \* year - 0.0032 \* starters

 ### Question 3

+The intercept (52.387 feet per second) describes the average speed for a winner in the year 1896, with a fast track condition, and racing with 0 horses.
+The intercept is not meaningful because it does not make sense for the winner to race against 0 horses.

 ### Question 4

+The p-value is 0.013.
+We use the p-value in the conditiongood variable row because that is the p-value we get from comparing good track conditions to the baseline condition of fast track.
+Since year = 0, we don’t have to worry about the interaction variables.

 ### Question 5

+All other variables held constant, the winner’s speed is predicted, on average, to be 2.183 feet per second lower on a slow track than on a fast track.

 ### Question 6

+The p-value is 0.113.
+We use the p-value in the year:conditiongood interaction variable row.

 ### Question 7